dustsignal/adsb-data-logger/README.md

 # ADSB Aircraft Logger

-This project consists of two Python scripts designed to track aircraft using data from an Automatic Dependent Surveillance-Broadcast (ADS-B) receiver.
+This project is designed to log aircraft using data from an Automatic Dependent Surveillance-Broadcast (ADS-B) receiver.
 It fetches aircraft data, caches it, and periodically uploads a summary to a MySQL database.

 ## Features